Welcome to Omid where we are helping tackle global poverty head-on

 So, a group of people, especially an inspired engineer/inventor and an international lawyer, both of whom had seen the devastating impacts of global poverty firsthand, decided to replace the treadle pump with solar powered drip irrigation, which inevitably led to the development of the Portable Renewable Energy Platform (PREP).

-Since then we have developed an open source, end-to-end solution, that doesn’t seek to erradicate poverty, but instead give the lowest 80% the tools to pull themselves up out of extreme poverty.
+Since then, we have developed multiple open design, end-to-end solutions, that don’t seek to eradicate poverty, but instead give the lowest 80% the tools to pull themselves up out of extreme poverty.

-Omid is actively seeking ways to continue to bring this concept world wide.
+Omid is actively seeking ways to continue to bring these concepts world wide.

 We can’t do this alone so please consider giving what you can.